 8. Use Coupons

-When you can, use coupons on items you are buying for the wedding to bring down the costs as much as possible.
+When you can, use vouchers on items you are buying for the wedding to bring down the costs as much as possible.
 While you might not get it for free, every little bit you can shave off helps.

 9. Go Simple on Cake